michaelwnau/ussf-portal/design-elements.md

 They define and communicate the key characteristics of the product to a wide variety of stakeholders including clients, colleagues, and team members.
 Design principles articulate the fundamental goals that all decisions can be measured against and thereby keep the pieces of a project moving toward an integrated whole.
 They provide a consistent vision of the project for the project team.

-**The USSF/CTIO + Truss.works experience principles in relation to the Space Force service portal are listed below:**
+**The USSF/CTIO + TrussWorks experience principles in relation to the Space Force service portal are listed below:**

 Transparency